troutlytics/troutlytics-frontend/README.md

-# FishTrack WA
+# Trout Tracker WA

-FishTrack WA is a web application designed for anglers and wildlife enthusiasts in Washington State.
+Trout Tracker WA is a web application designed for anglers and wildlife enthusiasts in Washington State.
 It provides comprehensive, up-to-date information about fish stocking across various water bodies, enhancing the angling experience and promoting environmental awareness.

 ## Features